01puji/first-repo/README.md

 # first-repo
-use the openai api to speech-to-text
+use the openai api to commucation